SysSec-KAIST/LTESniffer/README.md

 **Limitation**

-When employing multiple USRP B-series units for uplink sniffing mode, the success rate and DCI detection tend to be lower, reaching around 80%, in comparison to using a single USRP X310.
+When employing multiple USRP B-series for uplink sniffing mode, the success rate and DCI detection tend to be lower, reaching around 80%, in comparison to using a single USRP X310.
 This discrepancy can be attributed to several reasons.
-Firstly, despite LTESniffer utilizing GPSDO, the synchronization between uplink and downlink channels is not as efficient as when utilizing a single USRP X310.
-Secondly, the USRP X310 outperforms the USRP B210 in terms of RF front-end capabilities.
+Firstly, despite the use of GPSDO, the synchronization between uplink and downlink channels is not as efficient as when utilizing a single USRP X310.
+Secondly, the USRP X310 outperforms the USRP B210/B200 in terms of RF front-end capabilities.
 Therefore, for the best performance, we strongly recommend using USRP X310 for uplink sniffing mode.

 ### Output of LTESniffer
 LTESniffer provides pcap files in the output.
 The pcap file can be opened by WireShark for further analysis and packet trace.